platformsh/platformsh-docs/docs/src/guides/quarkus/jpa.md

     Configure a Quarkus application with JPA.
 ---

 Hibernate ORM is the de facto standard [JPA](https://jakarta.ee/specifications/persistence/) implementation.
 It offers you the full breadth of an Object Relational Mapper and it works well in Quarkus.
-To activate JPA and then have it accessed by the Quarkus application already in Platform.sh, it is necessary to modify two files.
+To activate JPA and then have it accessed by the Quarkus application already configured for Platform.sh, it is necessary to modify two files.

 {{< note >}}
 This guide only covers the *addition* of a service configuration to an existing Quarkus project already configured to deploy on Platform.sh.
 Please see the [deployment guide](/guides/quarkus/deploy/_index.md) for more detailed instructions for setting up app containers and initial projects.